 ![]() |

 We visited many stunning beaches along this stretch of coast.
 Paynes Bay is good for swimming and turtle spotting—although it does get busy.
-Mullins Beach, further north, is much less crowded and a little calmer and is home to a cool restaurant and bar called Sea Shed where the rum punch is delicious and the staff are super chilled.
+Mullins Beach, further north, is much less crowded and a little calmer and is home to a cool restaurant and bar called Sea Shed, where the rum punch is delicious, and the staff are super chilled.
 I’d recommend getting drinks to take out and walking around the corner along the sand to one of my favorite beaches in Barbados, Gibbes Bay.
 This pretty patch was deserted on most days we visited and provided the perfect sea-front stretch to laze away on—the sea here is beautifully tranquil too and there are no rocks or coral as you enter.
-And to catch the best sunset I like the tiny stretch of sand at Smitons Bay which you’ll likely have it all to yourself.
+And to catch the best sunset, I like the tiny stretch of sand at Smitons Bay, which you’ll likely have all to yourself.

 NORTH COAST BEACHES